fernandobelotto/multi-html-apps/text.md

 📝 Event Countdown: Count down to important dates like birthdays or anniversaries.

-📝 Personal Diary: A secure, private journal that can be locked with a passcode.

-📝 Expense Splitter: Calculate and split expenses among friends or roommates.

 📝 Survey Creator: Build and complete simple surveys with multiple-choice questions.

-📝 Strobe Light App: Use the device's flashlight in strobe mode for visual effects.

 📝 Digital Ruler: Use on-screen measurements for rough size estimates (based on screen dimensions).